Key Breed Facts

 The Polish Lowland Sheepdog is a charming dog and one that matures quite late.
 Physical maturity is typically reached when dogs are around a year and a half old.
 They are renowned for being lively by nature as well as extremely aware of everything that goes on around them and the PON is renowned for having an extremely good memory.
 As such, when it comes to training, a Polish Lowland Sheepdog is exceptionally receptive to learning new things very quickly.

 They form strong bonds with their owners but can be a little wary of people when they first meet them which means they do make good watchdogs.
 Because they are so intelligent and like to be kept occupied, PONs need to be given lots of exercise and attention.
 They are not the best choice for first time owners because a PON although easy to train, might just get the better of someone who is not familiar with the breed's specific needs.
-Puppies need to be well socialised from a young enough age so they grow up to be well-balanced mature, adult dogs no matter what situation they find themselves in.
+Puppies need to be well socialised from a young enough age, so they grow up to be well-balanced mature, adult dogs no matter what situation they find themselves in.
 This is particularly important because if not well socialised, a PON can be a little aggressive towards other dogs they meet that they don't already know.

 It's also crucial for their training to start early too and for it to be consistent throughout a dog's life.
 A Polish Lowland Sheepdog is never happier than when they know their place in the pack and who they can look to for direction and guidance.
-If they don't know who is the alpha dog in a household, they may quickly take on the role of dominant dog which can make them harder to live with and handle.
+If they don't know who the alpha dog is in a household, they may quickly take on the role of dominant dog which can make them harder to live with and handle.
 They are best suited to households where at least one person stays at home when everyone else is out so that they always have company.
 Lowlands really don’t like to be left on their own even for short periods of time.

 The Polish Lowland Sheepdog is renowned for having an exceptionally good memory as such in the right hands, they are easy to train.
 With this said, because they are such smart dogs they are more than capable of making decisions on their own which is why they are best suited to people who are familiar with the breed’s specific needs.
 As previously mentioned, puppies need to be well socialised from a young age and their education must begin early too.
-On top of this, their training must be consistent throughout their lives so they understand what is expected of them.
+On top of this, their training must be consistent throughout their lives, so they understand what is expected of them.

 The downside to these dogs being so intelligent is that they are just as quick to pick up bad habits as they are the good.
 PONs are never happier than when they are given something to do which is why they are so amenable to learning new things.
 They excel at many canine sports which includes activities like flyball, agility and obedience because they thrive on the attention they are given during their training and the one-to-one contact when competing with their handlers.